Pixens/Alienware-Promo-Generator/README.md

 # Alienware Promo Generator
+# TempMail has been flagged on Alienware leading to the generator not working anymore.
+100 stars for outlook/hotmail support.

 - Creates 1 Month Nitro Promo Links using the Nitro X Alienware collaboration.
 - Buy Best Discord Tools & Best Residential Proxies at https://boostup.cc